A survey of algorithmic recourse: definitions, formulations, solutions, and prospects: Conclusions

 In addition to unifying and precisely defining recourse, we present an overview of the many constraints (e.g., actionability, plausibility, diversity, sparsity) that are needed to model realistic recourse settings.
 With accompanying illustrative examples, we distinguish between the notions of \dist\, vs. \cost, and plausibility vs. actionability (feasibility), whose distinctions are largely ignored in the literature.
 Throughout, we reiterate that these notions are individual-/context-dependent, and that formulations cannot arise from a technical perspective alone.
 We summarize the technical literature in Table \ref{table:technical_summary}, as a guide for practitioners looking for methods that satisfy certain properties, and researchers that want to identify open problems and methods to further develop.

 Finally, we identify a number of prospective research directions which challenge the assumptions of existing setups, and present extensions to better situate recourse in the broader ethical ML literature.
-The presented examples and discussion serve to illustrate the diversity of stakeholder needs and a tension between the desirable system properties (fairness, security, privacy, robustness) which we seek to offer in addition to recourse.
+The presented examples and discussion serve to illustrate the diversity of stakeholder needs and a tension between the desirable system properties (fairness, security, privacy, robustness) which we seek to offer alongside recourse.
 Satisfyingly addressing these needs and navigating the entailed trade-offs may require new definitions and techniques, and relies on the cross-disciplinary expertise of a panel of technical and social scientists.
-We hope that the presented document may guide further discussion and progress in this direction.
+We hope that this document may guide further discussion and progress in this direction.

 \begin{acks} AHK sincerely thanks the senior authors for encouraging him to undertake the daunting task of writing a first draft, which eventually resulted in this manuscript.
-AHK is also appreciative of Julius von K\"ugelgen and Umang Bhatt for fruitful discussions on recourse and fairness, and Muhammad Waleed Gondal for helpful feedback throughout, and NSERC and CLS for generous funding support. \end{acks}
+AHK is also appreciative of Julius von K\"ugelgen and Umang Bhatt for fruitful discussions on recourse and fairness, Muhammad Waleed Gondal and the anonymous reviewers for constructive feedback throughout, and NSERC and CLS for generous funding support. \end{acks}